basicallydan/danhough.com/_drafts/2014-03-12-a-simple-game-loop.markdown

 location: Chamonix, France
 ---

-I've made a couple of little JavaScript games in my time, my favourite (and the one I return to the most) being [the port of SkiFree](https://basicallydan.github.io/skifree.js/).
+I've made a couple of little JavaScript games in my time, my favourite (and the one I return to the most) being [a port of SkiFree](https://basicallydan.github.io/skifree.js/).

 An important aspect of getting started with a game is creating the loops that will be constantly updating the state and rendering the graphics.
 It's very easy at the start to fall for this trap: